Fhoerth/Fhoerth-Give-Freely-FE-Coding-Challenge/README.md

   I would say it took me 3 to 4 days without investing full time.
   There are some points I would really like to discuss if the review is positive.

-- I didn't rely on third party code to stablish communication between contexts (background-contents-popup)
+- I didn't rely on third party code to stablish communication between contexts (background-contents-popup).

 - `communication-channel` has to be polished, it doesn't remove information when tabs are detached.
 I didn't test really what happens after the background goes into iddle mode, a revive method could be implemented